-- (2) This provision does not apply to travel between the practitioner's place of residence and daily place of work. - (3) Where a practitioner works at multiple sites or is seconded to work at another site, payment shall be made for any additional travel in excess of travel between the practitioner's home and primary place of work, compared to the practitioner's secondary place of work or secondment.
+- (2) This provision does not apply to travel between the practitioner's place of residence and daily place of work. - (3) Where a practitioner is required by the Employer to work at multiple sites or is seconded to work at another site, payment shall be made for any additional travel in excess of travel between the practitioner's home and primary place of work, compared to the practitioner's secondary place of work or secondment.

-48. CALCULATION OF PENALTIES
+47. CALCULATION OF PENALTIES